Criminal Record Expungement

 What is expungement?

-Expungement is a legal term that has different mean in almost each state.
+Expungement is a legal term that has a different meaning in almost each state.
 In general, expungement is the destruction or removal from view of all or part of a criminal record.
 In some states it is called record sealing, setting-aside, vacating, dismissing or clearing.
 So, make sure that if someone says their state does not offer expungement, that you look to see if what you want, or a close alternative, is not offered and called something else.

 Are you eligible?